codeforequity-at/botium-bindings/README-Slack.md

     $ ./node_modules/.bin/jasmine

-You will see some output from Docker, and in the end, your Jasmine tests should succeed (of course).
+In the end, your Jasmine tests should succeed (of course).